lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Finna Steel Christmas** _(02-Jul-18 05:04 PM)_

-_Steel hears a woman's voice coming from the ship and runs to investigate._
+_Steely hears a woman's voice coming from the ship and runs to investigate._

 > That's a girl!